 5. Create Meaningful Conversations

-Want to know what really matters to your audience?
+Want to know what matters to your audience?
 Ask them and then listen (really listen) to their answers.

-Creating a client for life is not about the collecting numbers or business cards.
+Creating a client for life is not about collecting numbers or business cards.
 Likewise, building relationships online is not about gaming the system to generate numbers or results.

 It’s about making meaningful connections.
 It’s about building relationships and giving without the expectation of receiving something in return.

 The bottom line, when you focus on creating meaningful conversations, is that you connect with the right people.